nodejs/node/doc/api/child_process.md

 });
 ```

-The `subprocess.stdout` property can be `null` if the child process could
+The `subprocess.stdout` property can be `null` or `undefined`
-not be successfully spawned.
+if the child process could not be successfully spawned.

 ### `subprocess.unref()`